edinburgh-napier/set09121/lectures/lecture17.md

 ---

-# BE AWARE
+## IF YOUR CODE DOES NOT RUN ON MY MACHINE WHEN I TEST IT, YOU WILL LOSE MARKS!

-### IF YOUR CODE DOES NOT RUN ON MY MACHINE WHEN I TEST IT, YOU WILL LOSE MARKS!
+---

-Test your code on other machines<!-- .element: class="fragment" -->
+# TOP TIPS

-Check you have all the files included in the installer<!-- .element: class="fragment" -->
+Test your code on other machines
-Check you have the right .dlls<!-- .element: class="fragment" -->
+Check you have all the files included in the installer Check you have the right .dlls